How to Grow English Lavender

 How to Grow English Lavender in Containers

-Since lavender prefers drier conditions, it’s very happy growing in pots.
-Breathable terracotta pots with 12-18” diameters are best.
-Grow English lavender in a free-draining mixture that incorporates one-part vermiculite or grit with two parts multi-purpose compost.
-Top dress with grit if you’d like to pretty up the surface, and keep weed seeds from sprouting.
+If you want to plant English lavender in a pot, use a free-draining mixture such as one that incorporates one part vermiculite or grit with two parts multi-purpose compost.
+Top dress with grit if you’d like to pretty up the surface and keep weed seeds from sprouting.

 You can optionally feed with an organic slow-release feed in the summer after the first couple of years.
-It probably won’t need it but if it’s looking sad it may be that it needs a little something extra.
-Rule out that you’re not over-watering it though first.
+It probably won’t need it, but if it’s looking sad, it may be that it needs a little something extra.
+Rule out that you’re not over-watering it, though, first.
+The symptoms of over-watering look similar to being nutrient-deficient.

-When growing in pots, keep English lavender watered through the warmer months but drier in the winter.
-Remember that it doesn’t like wet feet and cooler temperatures can lead to the soil inside staying wet.
-If you have a greenhouse place your potted lavender inside for the winter — they’ll be happier for the slightly warmer temperature.
+When growing English lavender in pots, keep it watered through the warmer months but allow it to dry out in the winter.
+Remember that it doesn’t like wet feet, and cooler temperatures can lead to the soil inside staying wet.
+If you have a greenhouse, place your potted lavender inside for the winter — they’ll be happier in the slightly warmer temperature.

 Very helpful Tanya…answered all my questions and about growing English lavender…here in the U.K.!